Carmine Giorgione

 Carmine Giorgione (born 17 June 1991) is an Italian professional footballer who plays for Serie D club Fidelis Andria.
 He spent 11 seasons in Serie C.

-Club career
+Career

 Early career

 Born in Benevento, Campania, Giorgione played for the Berretti and Primavera youth teams of Veneto side Padova until January 2010.
-Before joining Padova, he also played for the "Giovanissimi" youth team of Campania side Avellino as a striker.
+Before joining Padova, he also played as a striker for the "Giovanissimi" youth team of Campania side Avellino.

-In January 2010 he was sold to Lega Pro Prima Divisione side Varese on a co-ownership deal.
+In January 2010, he was sold to Lega Pro Prima Divisione side Varese in a co-ownership deal.
 In June 2010, Padova gave up the remaining 50% registration rights of Giorgione to Varese.

-At the start of 2010–11 season, Giorgione was signed by Lega Pro Seconda Divisione side Valenzana on a temporary deal.
-In the next season he left for Savona on another loan.
+At the start of the 2010–11 season, Giorgione was signed by Lega Pro Seconda Divisione side Valenzana on a temporary deal.
+In the next season, he left for Savona on another loan.

 In October 2012, Giorgione left for Serie D side Asti.

 In 2013, Giorgione left for Greek fourth division side Kissamikos.

-In 2014, Giorgione was re-signed by Savona for the first ever Serie C league since 1978.
+In 2014, Giorgione was re-signed by Savona.

 In 2015, he left for fellow Serie C side Messina.